Can Dogs Eat Strawberries Blog Banner

 Only a small amount is needed.
 Strawberries should stay in the treat category, not become a major part of the dog's daily food.
 For many dogs, a few small pieces are enough.

-Smaller dogs need less, and dogs with sensitive stomachs may need very little.
+For strawberries, size and stomach history should guide the serving more than curiosity.
 If strawberries are new for your dog, start with a small amount and see how they respond before offering more.

 With strawberries, moderation is what keeps them helpful instead of irritating.